 Being alive can be beautiful and horrific.
 Every living thing is in this state of constant transition.
 I am intrigued by those simultaneous senses of spiritual communion and unpalatable intrusion that come about through awareness of our connectedness, and of our vulnerability.

 My practice has been focussed on how we humans understand and interact with the rest of the natural world, and our unwillingness to acknowledge our absolute lack of autonomy or control.
 I look at humans as animals, and the complexity of our intellectual dislocation from the landscape that sustains us.
 We behave as individual entities with fixed identities, but the reality is less clear.
 The me that I was a few days ago no longer exists.

-Sculptures, drawings and paintings are in numerous collections in Europe, the US, Australia and Asia, including MONA – Museum of Old and New Art, AU; Centre Pompidou, FR; Guerlain, FR; Emerige, FR; ALTANA Kulturstiftung, DE.
+Sculptures, drawings and paintings are in numerous collections worldwide, including Centre Georges Pompidou, FR; MONA – Museum of Old and New Art, AU; Fondation Guerlain, FR; Emerige, FR; ALTANA Kulturstiftung, DE.

 In 2021, Morgan will present Joy in the pain, a major solo exhibition at Saarlandmuseum Moderne Galerie (DE) which will include new large-scale works.
 The show is scheduled to open in June 2021.
 In October 2021, she will present a new body of work at Galerie Karsten Greve, Paris.